 Instrument linksThis page is a collection of links that might be useful for the scientific instrument collector.
 It is subdivided in collector web sites, museums, societies and groups, scientific instrument dealers, replica makers, other instrument related links, historic sites and miscellaneous links of interest.

 Web site of a befriended Dutch collector, focussing on surveying, drawing and calculating instruments.

 After having worked for 40 years in the geodetic field Greg Bennett started this great web site with mainly Wild instruments.

 A collector's web site from down under.
 A collection of surveying instruments, compasses and early text books.

 This is the virtual museum of collector Michael Popp in Germany with mainly Carl Zeiss instruments.

-Web site of Russian collector Stanislaw Istahova from Kostroma, Russia.
+Web site of Russian collector Stanislaw Istahow from Kostroma, Russia.
 The site is in Russian, but translates quite well when using Google Chrome web browser.
 The site is worth visiting for all those interested in Russian geodetic instruments of which Stanislaw has several superb examples.

 The theodolite club in Moscow displays a wide range of Russian geodetic instruments and literature.
 The site is bilingual in Russian and English.

 The Royal Museums Greenwich, London, UK, consisting of the British National Maritime Museum, the Royal Observatory, the Queen's House, and the Cutty Sark.